New Kia Soul EV 2020: UK price announced for electric SUV

 The Soul EV’s charging socket is found under a panel at the front of the car.
-Four drive modes can be selected: Eco, Comfort, Sport and Eco+, each offer varying levels of acceleration, regenerative braking power and interior ventilation settings in order to either maximise performance, comfort or driving range as required.
+Four drive modes can be chosen: Normal, Eco, Eco+ and Sport, with each offering varying levels of acceleration, regenerative braking power and interior ventilation in order to either maximise performance, comfort or driving range as required.

-Looks have been updated but not radically altered for the third-generation model, although Kia says every panel is new.
+The Soul's looks have been updated but not radically altered for the third-generation model, although Kia says every panel is new.
 Fans of the original will recognise the familiar boxy profile instantly, but at the front and rear there are now smoother, more aerodynamic bumpers.

-The LED headlamps are integrated into the 'brow' of the car up front, while the Soul EV also gets its own design of alloy wheel – distinct from those available on the petrol-powered Soul (which isn't being offered in Europe).
+The LED headlamps are integrated into the 'brow' of the car up front, while the Soul EV also gets its own design of five-spoke, 17-inch alloy wheels, distinct from those available on the petrol-powered Soul (which isn't being offered in Europe).

 Interior, technology and specifications

-Inside, there's a rotary shifter to select drive, neutral, reverse and park, as well as 10.25-inch colour touchscreen infotainment with a rear-view camera and parking sensors.
-Android Auto, Apple CarPlay and Bluetooth connectivity all feature, as does voice recognition.
+Inside, there's a rotary shifter to select drive, neutral, reverse and park, as well as 10.25-inch colour infotainment touchscreen with a rear-view camera and parking sensors.
+Android Auto, Apple CarPlay, Bluetooth connectivity and wireless smartphone charging all feature, as does voice recognition.
 A seven-inch digital instrument cluster sits behind the steering wheel, and a head-up display projects key information onto the windscreen so that drivers needn’t divert their eyes from the road ahead.